lewiscpearson/QA-Project-2-FootballSquadBuilder/README.md

 # QA Project 2 - Football Squad Builder

-This is my second QA Academy project to design an application that is related to a hobby.

 This application allows users to create a football squad, by adding players with their age, nationality, and position.
 They can then view all players added, update existing players, or even delete them.
+It is a fullstack application developed with a Java, Springboot, SQL backend and a HTML, CSS, and Javascript frontend.

 ## Getting started